derekzhouai/derekzhouai.github.io/_posts/2025-08-10-linear-regression-implementation-scratch.md

 math: true
 ---

 In this post, we will implement **Linear Regression** from scratch using Pytorch.
-This will help us understand the underlying mechanics of the algorithm and how it can be applied to real-world datasets.
+This will help us understand the underlying mechanics of this algorithm and how it can be applied to real-world datasets.

 ## Implementation